-So if you want to create inspiration in a time of change, tell your audience why what you want them to do, tell them why it matters: the principles it stands for, the ideals it upholds.
+So if you want to create inspiration in a time of change, tell your audience why what you want to do matters: the principles it stands for, the ideals it upholds.

-What are the deeper principles that drive and underpin the work you do?
-How inspired do you feel in your work?
-Is there a connection between the two?
+What are the principles that drive and underpin the work you do?
+Does that inspire you?
+What would inspire you even more?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.